DOS Days

 2.1 10th Apr 1987 Key disk version (either two 5.25" 360 KB disks or one 3.5" 720 KB disk).
 Came with AGI2 interpreter version 2.411.

-2.2 7th May 1987 Key disk version(either two 5.25" 360 KB disks or one 3.5" 720 KB disk)..
+2.2 7th May 1987 Key disk version (either two 5.25" 360 KB disks or one 3.5" 720 KB disk).
 Came with AGI2 interpreter version 2.426.

-2.2 1st Dec 1987 Key disk version(either two 5.25" 360 KB disks or one 3.5" 720 KB disk)..
+2.2 1st Dec 1987 Key disk version (either two 5.25" 360 KB disks or one 3.5" 720 KB disk).
 Came with AGI2 interpreter version 2.917.
-This makes it able to support the third-party AGIMIDI.EXE patch that allows 3-voice sound via your MPU-401 interface.
+Among other bug fixes, this also means it supports the third-party AGIMIDI.EXE patch that allows 3-voice sound via your MPU-401 interface.

-Redux 2010 AGD Interactive released their remake called King's Quest II: Romancing the Stones back in 2002.
+Remake 2002 AGD Interactive first released their remake called King's Quest II: Romancing the Stones back in 2002.
 Since then it has had a number of updates, the latest being v3.1 Enhanced Edition in September 2010 which includes the earlier digital music and speech pack add-ons.
 It runs on Windows ME, 2000, XP, Vista or 7, and requires a Pentium 233 or higher processor, 16 MB RAM, 32-bit SVGA card with 2 MB of video memory, DirectX 5.0 or above, and 410 MB of free disk space.
 You can download the 309 MB installer for free here or visit the AGDI website for the game.

 Original Floppy Disk Contents